grace-notes/website/contents/topics/early-church.md

 ---
-title: Early Church
+title: "The Early Church"
+pdf: "earlychurch.pdf"
+description: "Details of the organization and activities of the Church, from Pentecost to the beginning of Paul's ministry."
 template: lesson.jade
 ---

-The Early Church **3**

-The Early Church

-from The Life and Epistles of St. Paul
+from _The Life and Epistles of St. Paul_
 by W. J. Conybeare and J. S. Howson

 We will describe in a few words the first beginnings of the Apostolic